-This means at the average credit card interest rate it would take 25 years and 5 months to repay if you made the minimum repaymen each month.
+This means at the average credit card interest rate it would take 25 years and 6 months to repay if you made the minimum repayments each month.

 Debts Written Off By Banks

-UK banks and buiding societies wrote off £2.881 BILLION of loans to individuals over the four quarters to Q3 2015.
+UK banks and buiding societies wrote off £801 MILLION of loans to individuals in the third quarter of 2016.
+That's roughly £8.7 MILLION a day.

 Number Of Personal Insolvencies

 264 people a day are declared insolvent or bankrupt.
 This is equivalent to one person every 5 MINUTES 28 SECONDS.

 Previous UK personal debt statistics from the Money Charity can be found here:

 Making yourself bankrupt is a big step to take and requires expert debt advice.

 If you haven't already received advice from us and are considering how to go bankrupt, you can use our online bankruptcy test tool, which will provide you with a a free assessment of whether you qualify for bankruptcy and what impact it will have on your current situation.
 We'll also send you our "Free Guide to Bankruptcy" by email.